 All music stages will be ADA accessible with the exception of the Masonic Lodge.
 Project North cannot guarantee ADA accessibility for all events offered, however, especially if they’re not held at one of the official venues.

 Carpooling is greatly encouraged to limit the amount of cars in downtown Rhinelander and to limit the environmental footprint of the festival.
 That being said, the nice thing about small towns is that we have free parking.
 While the City of Rhinelander is somewhat limited in its public parking lots, there is street parking available within walking distance of the festival grounds.

-All of the downtown Rhinelander events (concerts, the Sustainability Fair, downtown art exhibitions) are no more than 0.3 miles from one another, which is about five minutes at a leisurely walking pace.
+All of the downtown Rhinelander events (concerts, the Eco-Village, downtown art exhibitions) are no more than 0.3 miles from one another, which is about five minutes at a leisurely walking pace.
 Sidewalks are also present on each walking path between stages.

 A shuttle service will be offered from Treehaven (where morning School of the Arts classes will be held) and the main festival grounds in downtown Rhinelander.
 We are currently looking to develop a transportation shuttle system between popular lodging locations and the main festival grounds as well.